jphenow/node_benchmark/README.md

 Be sure to run a `bundle install` in the top directory to get Ruby dependencies.

+*This may change.
+I hope to implement a good way to swap these each and run each of them to get results*

 ## You need

 * Ruby 1.9.2+